woodstok/pacemaker/README.md

 I see much use in the tempo filter which i can use to get songs for a particular BPM for running (hence the name pacemaker)

-If you don't yet about it, songs with BPM that match your paces while running makes you run longer ( and feel better ).
+If you don't know about it, songs with BPM that match your paces while running makes you run longer ( and feel better ).
 [A lifehacker article about it] (http://lifehacker.com/5905666/music-can-boost-your-running-performance-by-15).
+Believe me!
+It changes the way your run.
+Also, you keep a more constant pace throughout the song.

 Heres how i use this app for running.